shpyo/nodejs-tello-controller/README.md

 # nodejs-tello-controller

 Simple Node.js Tello drone controller.
 You are able to send command to the drone.
+[Tello API reference](https://dl-cdn.ryzerobotics.com/downloads/tello/0228/Tello+SDK+Readme.pdf) you use to send commands.

 ## Example usage